jakobbossek/dotfiles/README.md

 ## Replace shell

 Instead of the familiar bash I make use of the even more awesome zsh shell.
-Type the following to replace bash with zsh as yur default shell and moreover install the great [ohmyzsh](https://github.com/robbyrussell/oh-my-zsh) stuff:
+Type the following to replace bash with zsh as yur default shell and moreover install the great [ohmyzsh](https://github.com/robbyrussell/oh-my-zsh) stuff.
+The **.zshrc** file is located in this dotfiles repository (see below).
+My theme must be copied to the **~/.oh-my-zsh/themes** folder

 ```
 chsh -s $(which zsh)